amiraa127/Dense_HODLR/rigidBody/README.md

 where `d` is the lattice parameter and `N_x`, `N_y` and `N_z` are the grid dimensions in the x, y and z coordinates respectively.

 ####Note
 You might notice that the solver takes some time.
-This is because we are interested in both the actual error and the relative l2 error.
+This is because we calculate both the actual error and the relative l2 error.
 Hence, we take an arbitary `x_e` to be the solution.
 We then compute the right hand side `F` using a dumb (N^2) matrix vector multiplication module:
 ```
 F = A * x_e
 ```